0xe7/WonkaVision/README.md

 ## KrbSniffer POC

-The Kerberos Traffic Sniffer POC that we demonstrated in our talk ([Demo 4](media/Demo%20Videos/Demo%204%20-%20Kerberos%20Sniffer.mp4)) was implemented with [SharpPCap](https://github.com/dotpcap/sharppcap) but could easily be modified to use raw sockets, removing that dependancy as well as the need for installing [npcap](https://npcap.com/) on the system.
+The Kerberos Traffic Sniffer POC that we demonstrated in our talk ([Demo 4](media/Demo%20Videos/Demo%204%20-%20Kerberos%20Sniffer.mp4)) was implemented with [SharpPCap](https://github.com/dotpcap/sharppcap) but could easily be modified to use raw sockets, removing that dependency as well as the need for installing [npcap](https://npcap.com/) on the system.

 As it was only a minimal POC most of the indicators that were implemented were the unencrypted indicators mentioned in Charlie's YASCON 2020 talk detailed on slide 18 of [this slide deck](https://github.com/0xe7/Talks/blob/main/Inspecting%20Kerberos%20Ticket%20Requests%20v1.pdf), although many more could be implemented.